itscodenation/flw1-portfolio-heavy-23-24-starter/README.md

 ### All pages
 - [ ] 5.
 Update the title tags.
-- [ ] 6.
+- [ x ] 6.
 Link a CSS file to your pages.
-- [ ] 7.
+- [ x ] 7.
 Include a navbar to link pages.
 - [ ] 8.
 Add class attributes to your HTML elements.

 ### index.html